-- Adaptations which add to the total square footage of the home; - Purchase or lease of a vehicle; - Regularly scheduled upkeep and maintenance of a vehicle (except upkeep and maintenance of the vehicle modification); - Adaptations to a vehicle that belongs to someone other than the recipient or the recipient's family; - Car seats; - Adaptations or improvements to the home or vehicle that are of general utility, and are not of direct medical or remedial benefit to the recipient, such as: - Flooring (carpeting, wood, vinyl, tile, stone, marble, etc.) - Roof repair; - Interior or exterior walls not directly affected by an adaptation; - Central air conditioning; or - Fences; etc. - Fire alarms, smoke detectors, and fire extinguishers.
+- Adaptations which add to the total square footage of the home; - Purchase or lease of a vehicle; - Regularly scheduled upkeep and maintenance of a vehicle (except upkeep and maintenance of the vehicle modification); - Adaptations to a vehicle that belongs to someone other than the beneficiary or the beneficiary's family; - Car seats; - Adaptations or improvements to the home or vehicle that are of general utility, and are not of direct medical or remedial benefit to the beneficiary, such as: - Flooring (carpeting, wood, vinyl, tile, stone, marble, etc.); - Roof repair; - Interior or exterior walls not directly affected by an adaptation; - Central air conditioning; or - Fences; etc. - Fire alarms, smoke detectors, and fire extinguishers; and - Whole home electrical generators.